bltarkany/Psychic-Game/README.md

+# This project was used to solidify Javascript components
+  1. documenting to the html.
+  2. global variables
+  3. global functions
+  4. onkeyup functions
+  5. setting attributes

+# GitHub Repo
+allowed for continually progression and use of github.
+Storing multiple updates to watch the progression of the project.

 # Psychic-Game
 Before You Begin

 Create a new GitHub repo called Word Guess Game or Psychic-Game, in accordance with the assignment you choose to complete.
 Then, clone it to your computer.

 Inside your local git repository, create an index.html.

 While still in your local git repo, create a directory called assets. cd your way into the assets folder, then make three additional folders: javascript, css and images.

 In the javascript folder, make a file called game.js.
 Use the src attribute of the script tag to link to this file, rather than embedding the code directly in your HTML document.

 In the css folder, make a file called style.css.
 Also in the css folder, make a file called reset.css.
 Paste into it the code from the Meyerweb reset stylesheet.
 If you opt to use Bootstrap instead of writing your own CSS, skip this step, and simply include a link to Bootstrap via CDN.

 In the images folder, save whatever images you plan on using.